Lunch / Dinner

 Whiskey-Glazed Corned Beef

 It's your lucky day!
-Here's a St. Patty's Day meal that has irresistible flavors—and it's so simple to make.
+Here's a St. Paddy's Day meal that has irresistible flavors—and it's so simple to make.
 If you make corned beef only once a year, this BBQ recipe is the most rewarding way to go.

 To save time, start with a store-bought corned (brined) beef brisket.